webmaxru/PraiseGPT/README.md

 ### Author

-[Maxim Salnikov](https://twitter.com/webmaxru).
-Feel free to contact me if you have any questions about the project, PWA, Web Push, etc.
+[Maxim Salnikov](https://www.linkedin.com/in/webmax/).
+Feel free to contact me if you have any questions about the project, cloud in general, Azure, OpenAI, JavaScript, React, Angular, PWA, etc.

 ### License